raspberrypi/documentation/installation/installing-images/windows.md

 # Installing operating system images using Windows

-[balenaEtcher](https://www.balena.io/etcher/) is typically the easiest option for most users to write images to SD cards, so it is a good place to start.
-If you're looking for an alternative on Windows, you can use Win32DiskImager or imgFlasher.
+[Raspberry Pi Imager](README.md) is our recommended option for most users to write images to SD cards, so it is a good place to start.
+If you're looking for an alternative on Windows, you can use balenaEtcher, Win32DiskImager or imgFlasher.

 ## balenaEtcher